UnboundVR/voxel-metavrse-server/README.md

 Learn more at http://metavrse.io.
 Using https://github.com/maxogden/voxel-engine (awesome stuff!).

-Guaranteed that >80% of this code was written listening to metal \m/

 ## Get it running on your machine

 The first time you set up, you should install the required npm packages: